Skip to main content

 Your sleep position also affects your pillow type.

-• Stomach sleepers – Look for a low fill pillow that conforms to your neck and head without elevation, says Good Housekeeping.
+• Stomach sleepers – Look for a low-fill pillow that conforms to your neck and head without elevation, said Good Housekeeping.
 A down (or down alternative) pillow is good for this, as is a thin memory foam pillow.
 Wool may be too firm.

 • Back sleepers – Medium fill and firm pillows work well here.
 If you have back issues or you snore, you need a pillow that prevents airway blockage.
 Polyfill or memory foam/latex is usually appropriate, as is the firmness of wool.